Casb02/podotherapy_backend/README.md

 # podotherapy_backend

+## IMPORTANT NOTE
+Since I developed this for a school project with no financial interest, this project is licensed under the following terms: https://creativecommons.org/publicdomain/zero/1.0/

+This means:

+- **Everyone in the world can freely use, modify, distribute, and build upon this project** without any restrictions or obligations.
+- The project is available for both personal and commercial use at no cost.
+- No copyright or patent rights are asserted over the work by the creator.

 ### Credits

 A list of credits for the code used in this project as a base or example or any other form of inspiration.